Mahayag

-Mahayag, officially the Municipality of Mahayag (Lungsod sa Mahayag; Subanen: Benwa Mahayag; Chavacano: Municipalidad de Mahayag; Bayan ng Mahayag), is a 3rd class municipality in the province of Zamboanga del Sur, Philippines.
+Mahayag, officially the Municipality of Mahayag (Lungsod sa Mahayag; Subanen: Benwa Mahayag; Chavacano: Municipalidad de Mahayag; Bayan ng Mahayag), is a municipality in the province of Zamboanga del Sur, Philippines.
 According to the 2020 census, it has a population of 48,258 people.

 History

+The Municipality of Mahayag was once an unfamiliar place, unmistakably swampy darkened by big trees, wild shrubs and marshes and the habitat of wildlife.
+The name Mahayag was derived from the Subanen dialect “Boyed Mahayag” a native term for forested and mountainous area.
+It was the Subanen tribe who first lived in the area, particularly along river banks since it is where their economic livelihood is situated.

+During the early part of 1939, the early Christians explored and settled permanently in the plains of Mahayag in search of plain land for farming.
+Inferior to them, the Subanen tribe retreated to mountainous areas and settled there.

-The town's name is derived from the Cebuano term "mahayag" (ma = to become + hayag = bright) which means to become bright or sunny.
-When the Visayan migrants first trickled into the area after World War II, the place was heavily forested, which, to some looks dark and forbidding.
-Local historical sources had it that when a large "Dao" tree which stands in the townsite was felt, the place becomes bright, hence the expression "mahayag".
+Social and economic activities were being established such as “Taboan” hence; Christian settlers proposed that the place be named “Mahayag” a Cebuano term (ma=to become + hayag=bright) which means to become bright or sunny.
+When the Visayan migrant first trickled into the area after World War II, the place was heavily forested.
+Local historical sources said that when the large “DAO” trees which stand in the town site fell, the place became bright, hence the expression “MAHAYAG”.